James Caulfeild, 1st Earl of Charlemont: Art and culture

 Lord Charlemont was well known for his love of Classical art and culture and spent nine years on the Grand Tour in Italy, Greece, Turkey and Egypt.

+He promised Giovanni Battista Piranesi money to print the 1756 edition of Le antichità romane.

+When Charlemont did not provide the funds, Piranesi scratched his name from the dedication print inspired by the Roman practice of damnatio memoriae.

+The artist pleaded his point in Lettere di giustificazione scritte a Milord Charlemont ("Justification letters written to Lord Charlemont") (1757).

 He returned to Dublin and employed the Scottish architect Sir William Chambers to remodel his main residence Marino House and the unique Neo-Classical garden pavilion building adjacent, the Casino at Marino, as well as to design his townhouse Charlemont House.

 His former townhouse at 14 Jervis Street was gifted to the then fledgling Jervis Street Hospital and opened in 1796.

 Politics

 Lord Charlemont is historically interesting for his political connection with Henry Flood and Henry Grattan; he was a cultivated man with literary and artistic tastes, and both in Dublin and in London he had considerable social influence.
 He was the first President of the Royal Irish Academy and was a member of the Royal Dublin Society.
 He was appointed Custos Rotulorum of County Armagh for life in 1760.
 For various early services in Ireland, he was made an earl in 1763, but he disregarded court favours and cordially joined Grattan in 1780 in the assertion of Irish independence.

 In 1783 he was made a founding Knight of the Order of St Patrick.
 He was president of the volunteer convention in Dublin in November 1783, having taken a leading part in the formation of the Irish Volunteers; and he was a strong opponent of the proposals for the Union.
-His eldest son, who succeeded him, was subsequently (1837) created an English Baron.
+His eldest son, who succeeded him, was subsequently created Baron Charlemont in 1837.